Building FEED: the tech behind the app

 This feature was critical because the core team had devised an interesting advertising strategy: embedding ads for a targeted audience naturally in the app’s flow, according to a topic of conversation (for instance, if people were talking about a certain drink, we would display a corresponding ad within the feed).

 To determine what people were talking about within the public conversations (all private content is excluded from this process), we needed to classify speech by certain topics and to highlight keywords.
-Since we first planned to launch into the large markets, our initial languages were Russian and English (later, we would add more languages).
+Since we first planned to launch into the large markets, English was one of our targeted languages (later, we would add more languages).

 We built the solution on an open multi-language dataset from Mozilla.
 We trained the Spoken Language classifier on its small audio pieces—and the resulting model came out to be fast, so even in the production environment, we didn’t need a server with GPU to process data.